"On Time Registration" applies to all courses.

 Enrollment Checklist & Map

-Note: You will need Adobe Acrobat Reader to view the PDF documents.
+Students are strongly encouraged to prepare for the placement test.
+Note: you will need Adobe Acrobat Reader to view the PDF documents

-Testing Services is located in the Hannelly Center - HC Building on the lower level.
+Testing Services is located in the lower level of the Hannelly Center

 Step 3: Academic Advisement, Register for Classes, Attend New Student Orientation